What is dependent personality disorder?

 What is the outlook for people with dependent personality disorder?

-With treatment, many people with DPD can experience some improvement in symptoms.
+With treatment, many people with DPD can experience improvement in symptoms.

 Can dependent personality disorder be prevented?

-Although prevention of the disorder might not be possible, treatment can sometimes allow a person who is prone to this disorder learn more productive ways of dealing with situations.
+Although prevention of DPD might not be possible, treatment may allow a person who may be likely to develop this disorder to learn effective ways to deal with difficult situations.